matthewturk/matthewturk.github.io/content/project/whole-tale/index.md

 tags = []

 # Project summary to display on homepage.
-summary = "yt is an open-source python package for analyzing and visualizing volumetric data."
+summary = "Whole Tale is an initiative to build a scalable, open source, web-based, multi-user platform for reproducible research."

 # Slides (optional).
 #   Associate this page with Markdown slides.